kragen/peg-bootstrap/peg.md

 is one of the last things explained, so ignore it for now.

-XXX fixed up to here to not mainstream repetition or put names later

 ### Terminal Strings ###

 A “terminal” or literal string like `'->'`